data-brain-mind/tutorials/_posts/2025-11-24-reading-observed-at-mindless-moments-roamm-a-simultaneous-eeg-and-eye-tracking-dataset-of-natural-reading-with-attention-annotations.md

 bibliography: 2025-09-05-roamm-dataset.bib

 toc:
   - name: Introduction and motivation
     subsections:
-    - name: Neural decoding models: from science fiction to reality
+      - name: "Neural decoding models: from science fiction to reality"
-    - name: Simulatenous EEG and eye-tracking for cognitive dataset
+      - name: Simultaneous EEG and eye-tracking for cognitive dataset
       - name: What are some challenges?
         subsections:
           - name: The rarity of datasets on natural reading
           - name: Frequent mind-wandering (off-task thoughts) during reading
       - name: Mind-wandering is sneaky, so how do we study it?
         subsections:
           - name: Previous approaches and their drawbacks
           - name: Our novel ReMind paradigm
       - name: Introducing the ROAMM dataset

   - name: ROAMM dataset
     subsections:
       - name: Participants
       - name: The ReMind paradigm
       - name: Data acquisition and preprocessing
         subsections:
           - name: Eye-tracking
           - name: EEG
       - name: Dataset format
       - name: Dataset scale
       - name: Data validation
         subsections:
-      - name: EEG and eye-tracking recoding quality
+          - name: EEG and eye-tracking recording quality
           - name: EEG and eye-tracking alignment
           - name: Fixation-to-word mapping
           - name: Reliable MW onset
       - name: Data accessibility and availability
       - name: How to use ROAMM

   - name: Open questions for ML practitioners using ROAMM
     subsections:
       - name: Learn shared representation from EEG and eye-tracking
       - name: Build a momentary human attention decoder
       - name: Is human attention what we need for neural decoding?
       - name: Use EEG, eye-tracking, human attention, and reading text to predict comprehension

   - name: Conclusions

 ---

 ## TL;DR